dimitargradev/git-training/README.md

 # git-training
-This repository has different branches for showcasing git's branch management capabilities.
+++This repository has different branches for showcasing git's branch management capabilities.

 ## Basic commands and workflow